Adaptive Cruise Control – What's That?

 - Depending on the system you’ve got, it could also identify the speed limits on the roads you’re driving on and slow you down to meet those, or to recognise upcoming traffic jams or even detecting potential blind spots.

-Having Adaptive Cruise Control could mean a safer drive as well as a more efficient.
+Having cars with Adaptive Cruise Control could mean a safer drive as well as a more efficient.
 You’ll save on fuel and if you drive an EV you won’t use as much charge because you’ll be driving at a more consistent speed.

 Have any questions about which of our lease cars have adaptive cruise control?
 Call us today.